theobald-software/theobald-software.github.io/content/_en/xtract-universal/advanced-techniques/backup-and-migration.md

 A backup allows you to easily switch back to the previous product version, if needed.
 See also section [Installation and Update](../introduction/installation-and-update).

 #### How to Create a Backup
-Copy the complete `config` directory (`C:\Program Files\XtractUniversal\config` by default) of the machine running the Xtract Universal Service and store the files in safe and secure locations.
+1. Copy the complete `config` directory (`C:\Program Files\XtractUniversal\config` by default) of the machine running the Xtract Universal Service and store the files in safe and secure locations.
-Optionally, copy the complete `logs` directory (`C:\Program Files\XtractUniversal\logs` by default) to create a backup of the log files.
+2. Optional: copy the complete `logs` directory (`C:\Program Files\XtractUniversal\logs` by default) to create a backup of the log files.
-To backup your licence, create a copy of your `XtractUniversalLicense.json` file.
+3. To backup your license, create a copy of your `XtractUniversalLicense.json` file.

 {: .box-warning }
 **Warning!
 Data security**. <br>